fbakly/TheFirstNodeApp/README.md

-# The First Node Weather Appliaction
+# The First Node Weather Application

 # Introduction
 The First Node Weather Application runs on Android devices with SDK 24 and higher.